Bundle Up and Save! Get BOTH the Personal Vision Tracker and the Insight for just $99.99

 Other recommendations for at-risk adults include exams at the following frequency:

 Ages 18 to 60: Every 1 to 2 years or as recommended

 Over age 61: Annually or as recommended

 The goal of optometrists treating nearsightedness in adults is to use refocus light on the retina to improve vision.
 There are a number of options for nearsightedness to consider, including:

-In addition to treating adult myopia with corrective lenses and/or refractive surgery, practitioners are increasing using therapies that slow the progression of the condition, including:
+In addition to treating adult myopia with corrective lenses and/or refractive surgery, other options include: